 We're adding new products all the time.
 Please check this page again soon.

 Please Note: Big Duck Canvas is a wholesale supplier to the trade.
-A minimum purchase of 10 yards is required on most products.
+Most products have a 5 yard minimum.

 Canvas is an extremely heavy-duty plain-woven fabric used for making sails, tents, marquees, backpacks, and other items for which sturdiness is required.
 It is also popularly used by artists as a painting surface, typically stretched across a wooden frame.
 It is also used in such fashion objects as handbags and shoes.